 Make sure you tell the driver beforehand to stop at Diamante as he doesn’t go into the town, instead drives past.

-You are dropped on the highway and need to cross this to get to the town’s side, then walk down the steep hill.
+You’re dropped along the highway and need to cross this to get to the town’s side, then walk down the steep hill.

 When you need to return, there’s an old dilapidated bus shelter without seats on the town side, opposite to where the bus dropped you off.